sblg/FLUCbio/README.md

 # Analysing fluctuation and/or variation in biological data

-Python package for fluctuation modelling on longitudinal biological data

-The package includes a main function ‘fluctuations’ for pre-processing of longitudinal fluctuating biological data to make it useful for machine learning setups.
+FLUCbio is a python toolbox package useful for obtaining measures of fluctuation/variation for longitudinal biological data.
+This can be particularly helpful if the data is to be used in machine learning algorithms.

-A sample class is first created and then the function can be run on the class to calculate the various information measures.
-The input data has to be a pandas dataframe (or numpy matrix?).

-Worth to mention in the script
-•	IDs need to have the same number of measurements.
-•	If dataframe has more than 3 columns, everything is ignored from the 4th column
-•	Time points need to be evenly distributed - we can add missing data which is after imputed - minimum 4 time points
+Describe functions:

+Functions for calculating a measure of fluctuation based on summing up a discrete second derivative thereby catching how peaky and volatile the observed measures are.
+Another function can turn the observed measures into a image like grid with binary values for where the observed values are located (true/1) and this “image” can in turn be evaluated for how peaky and volatile it is by summing up the number of true/1 values.

+The example is based on a postprandial variable blood glucose.

+Input data is the longitudinal biological data for one sample and can be in a number of data types being numpy array, tuple, list of lists and pandas dataframe.

+Data has to be evenly distributed meaning the same time interval between observations/measurements.
+If a data point is missing completely or is a NaN a function can impute the missing data point.

 To do
 Normalization?
 Image vector